nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/branding.md

 The background of your login page can be customized with your brand colors, pictures and videos.

 For their login page background image, most of our customers choose either:

--   A picture covering all the screen.
-This is the strategy chosen by Nuxeo.
+- A picture covering all the screen, this is the strategy chosen by Nuxeo.
 - A logo with a transparent background and a background color.

-{{#> callout type='warning'}} While selecting your background, make sure to use light files to ensure a quick display to your users.
+{{#> callout type='warning'}}
+While selecting your background, make sure to use light files to ensure a quick display to your users.
 {{/callout}}

-### Selecting a Background Image
+### Image

-1. In `Background Image`, click on **Select Resources**.
+1. In Background Image, click on **Select Resources**.
+1. Indicate if the background covers all the screen (with CSS3/recent browsers).
-1. Define how the image should be displayed using pixels or the position attribute.
+1. If not, define how the image should be displayed using pixels or the position attribute.
-1. Indicate if the background covers all the screen (with CSS3 / recent browsers).
-1. Pick a color that will be displayed if the background image is too small to cover all the screen.
+1. Pick a color to be displayed if the background image is too small to cover all the screen.

 |  Before | Studio Configuration | After |
 |---|---|---|
 | ![]({{file name='branding_picture_nuxeo.png'}} ?w=300,border=true) | ![]({{file name='login_customization.png'}} ?w=300,border=true)  |![]({{file name='branding_picture.png'}} ?w=300,border=true)  |

-### Selecting a Background Video
+### Video

 1. Select a background video.
 1. In `Background Video URLs / MIME Type`, click **Add**.
 1. Enter the URLs and MIME Types of your video.
 1. Define the options for the video, such as looping or muting the video.

 {{#> callout type='info' heading='URLs and MIME types'}}
 MIME Types enable browsers to process your content by identifying its format.
-While entering options for your vido, keep in mind that depending on browsers, supported formats differ.
+While entering options for your video, keep in mind that depending on browsers, supported formats differ.
 {{/callout}}

 ## Customizing the Login Box

 ### Selecting a Logo

-By default, the logo used for the login box is the one defined as your application logo when you are using JSF UI.
-If you are using Web UI only, no application logo can be defined.
-In this section you can select another logo for your login box.
+The logo defined here will only be displayed on your login page, but won't be defined as your application logo.

-1. In the `Background` section, check **No** to `Apply Application Logo`.
+1. In the Background section, on the Apply Application field, select **No** to be able to customize the logo.
-1. In the `Login Logo` section, click **Select Resources** and upload the logo image.
+1. In the Login Logo section, click **Select Resources** and upload the logo image.
 1. Optional: Define the width and the height of the logo.
-1. In `Logo Alt`, enter a text that can be displayed in the place of your logo image, if the image cannot be displayed.
+1. In Logo Alt, enter a text that can be displayed if the image cannot be shown.

 |  Before | Studio Configuration | After |
 |---|---|---|